PlanQK/planqk-platform-docs/src/sdk-reference.md

 ## Using the SDK

 The SDK, based on Qiskit, enables access to quantum hardware and simulators using the Qiskit syntax.
 To list and access the quantum backends supported by Planqk, you will need to use either the `PlanqkQuantumProvider` or the `PlanqkQiskitRuntimeService` class.
-The latter one is used to access the IBM backends while the former one is used to access all other backends.
+The latter one can be only used to access the IBM backends while the former one is used to access all backends.

 ### Authentication